top of page

 Screenshot_20220407-135505.png

-A wider hub with more space between the spoke flanges and/or a larger diameter spoke flange increases the bracing angle and thereby increases potential to make the wheel laterally stiffer.
+A wider hub with more space between the spoke flanges, and/or a larger diameter spoke flange, increases the bracing angle and thereby increases potential to make the wheel laterally stiffer.
 And under tension, Berd spokes have been tested to be up to 4x stronger than rigid spokes.
-Granted, Berd spokes need to undergo a couple of overnight rest and re-tensioning periods during the wheel building process in order to achieve a strength under tension that is greater than steel spokes, but the product as delivered to the customer has been through that process, and (at most) the same basic spot true and minor re-tensioning procedure that is typically part of an annual Spring tune-up for any type of bike is all the attention you may ever need to give to these wheels to keep them on par with the lateral stiffness of a metal-spoked wheel.
-If you're a bigger and/or very aggressive rider, I always recommend out of due diligence to check tension no later than 500 miles, but in the few instances I've needed to add some tension for such riders by that point, it's always been the end point of ever having to add tension again, be it at 1,000 miles or 1,500 miles, etc.
+Granted, Berd spokes need to undergo a couple of overnight rest and re-tensioning periods during the wheel building process in order to effectively achieve a strength under tension that is greater than steel spokes, but the product as delivered to the customer has been through that process, and (at most) the same basic spot true and minor re-tensioning procedure that is typically part of an annual Spring tune-up for any type of common bike wheel is all the attention you may ever need to give to these wheels to keep them on par with the lateral stiffness of a metal-spoked wheel.
+If you're a bigger and/or very aggressive rider, I always recommend out of due diligence to check tension by no later than 500 miles.

-Conclusion: If there could only be one central starting point when I build my own personal bikes, then right now it's gotta be a Berd TR27 wheelset -- but that's assuming I'd also have access to a lightweight version of a tire insert and some Minion DHR II 2.3" tires [edit on 4/27/22: definitely add Tubolight inserts to this list -- more to come on that].
+Conclusion [updated]: If there could only be one central starting point when I build my own personal bikes, then right now it's gotta be a Berd wheelset -- and even more so now that Berd has enlisted the minds at We Are One to help them design a rim from the ground up around the specific qualities of the Berd spoke -- giving birth to the Berd Hawk series rims.
 As I've began telling my customers when they are in that stage of deep contemplation to find the right direction on their next bike, "just buy Berd wheelset and build a bike around that."
 No joke.
 If you feel like you couldn't go back to riding without a dropper post, then chances are you'll feel the same way after adapting to a Berd wheel system.
-I sure didn't see this coming back on October 31st, 2019, but I can't think of anything that I've been a part of in the MTB industry since starting as a service-only shop back in 2015 that has brought me more satisfaction than seeing this seemingly obvious technology and this small company grow into what it is quickly becoming.
+I didn't see this coming back on October 31st, 2019, but I can't think of anything that I've been a part of in the MTB industry since starting as a service-only shop back in 2015 that has brought me more satisfaction than seeing this seemingly obvious technology and this small company grow into what it is quickly becoming.

 Happy Trails,